-101. Domestic, Family and Sexual Violence Leave
+95. Domestic, Family and Sexual Violence Leave

-- 101.1 Territory Generation recognises that a safe and supportive workplace can make a positive difference to employees who are experiencing domestic or family violence, or sexual violence.
-Support measures for employees include leave with pay, flexible work options and access to the Employee Assistance Program. - 101.2 Leave with pay is available to an employee who is experiencing domestic or family violence or sexual violence and who requires time off for reasons including, but not limited to: - (a) seeking safe accommodation; - (b) attending court hearings and police appointments; - (c) accessing legal advice; - (d) organising alternative care or education arrangements for the employee's children; or - (e) other related purposes approved by the CEO. - 101.3 Domestic Family and Sexual violence leave is in addition to other leave entitlements and counts as service for all purposes. - 101.4 Applications for leave will be dealt with confidentially and sensitively.
-Evidence to support an application may be requested, will only be sighted once and no copies will be made or recorded. - 101.5 Reasonable adjustments will be considered to ensure the individual's safety in the workplace (eg different work locations, removal of phone listing or changes to NTG email addresses).
+- 95.1 PWC recognises that a safe and supportive workplace can make a positive difference to employees who are experiencing domestic or family violence, or sexual violence.
+Support measures for employees include leave with pay, flexible work options and access to the Employee Assistance Program. - 95.2 Leave with pay is available to an employee who is experiencing domestic or family violence or sexual violence and who requires time off for reasons including, but not limited to:

+- (a) seeking safe accommodation; - (b) attending court hearings and police appointments; - (c) accessing legal advice; - (d) organising alternative care or education arrangements for the employee's children; or - (e) other related purposes approved by the CEO. - 95.3 Domestic, Family and Sexual violence leave is in addition to other leave entitlements and counts as service for all purposes. - 95.4 Applications for leave will be dealt with confidentially and sensitively.
+Evidence to support an application may be requested, will only be sighted once and no copies will be made or recorded. - 95.5 Reasonable adjustments will be considered to ensure the individual's safety in the workplace (e.g. different work locations, removal of phone listing or changes to NTG email addresses).

-102. Cultural Leave
+96. Cultural Leave

-- 102.1 Cultural and Ceremonial Leave - (a) An employee is entitled to up to five days unpaid cultural and ceremonial leave per year to undertake their cultural or ceremonial obligations for the community or group to which the employee belong to. - (b) An employee must advise the CEO as soon as reasonably practicable of the period or expected period of the leave. - (c) The CEO may require an employee to provide documentary evidence, where appropriate, in support of the leave application. - (d) The CEO may approve an additional period of unpaid cultural and ceremonial leave on request. - (e) An employee may elect to use their paid recreation leave or long service leave to undertake their cultural or ceremonial obligations.
+- 96.1 Cultural and Ceremonial leave - (a) An employee is entitled to five days unpaid cultural and ceremonial leave per year, to undertake cultural or ceremonial obligations for the community or group to which the employee belongs to. - (b) An employee must advise the CEO as soon as reasonably practicable of the period or expected period of the leave. - (c) The CEO may require an employee to provide documentary evidence, where appropriate, in support of the leave application. - (d) The CEO may approve an additional period of unpaid cultural and ceremonial leave on request. - (e) An employee may elect to use their recreation leave or long service leave to undertake their cultural or ceremonial obligations.